96boards/website/_posts/2018-03-15-carbon-rover-3.md

 # Carbon Rover Part 3

-In this final revision of the Carbon Rover Project I'll be mostly taking about adding Bluetooth control, using a not-so-expected method.
+In this final revision of the Carbon Rover Project I'll be mostly taking about adding _Bluetooth_ ® wireless technology control, using a not-so-expected method.

 ### So what changed:
 - Bluetooth Control